Digital rhetoric: Interactivity

 Interactivity in digital rhetoric can be defined as the ways in which readers connect to and communicate with digital texts.
-For example, readers have the ability to like, share, repost, comment on, and remix online content.
-These simple interactions allow writers, scholars, and content creators to get a better idea of how their work is affecting their audience.
+This includes activity between the audience, the audience and the message being sent, the audience and the medium, and the communication between separate mediums.
+Readers have the ability to like, share, repost, comment on, and remix online content.
+These interactions allow writers, scholars, and content creators to get a better idea of how their work is affecting their audience.

 Some ways communicators promote interactivity include the following: